David Weatherby

 At the age of 12, while exploring and rockhounding in a creek near my home, I discovered rounded cobbles of obsidian in the creek gravels.
 I knew there were no volcanic rocks in the area and that obsidian didn’t occur naturally in the Willamette Valley (to my knowledge, anyway).

 I brought this to the attention of an archaeologist at the University of Oregon.
-He came to see my find which led to a couple archaeology students at the University of Oregon and Oregon State University writing masters theses.
+He came to see my find which led to a couple archaeology students at the University of Oregon and Oregon State University writing masters on the subject.
 The obsidian I found has been confirmed as the first known obsidian source that was used by Native Americans in the Willamette Valley.
 It’s called the Inman Creek Obsidian Source.

 Education & Experience